-The Study Area provided rental housing not only for the working class, but also a high-income demographic which was primarily towards the eastern end of Melville Street.
+The Study Area provided rental housing not only for the working class, but also a highincome demographic which was primarily towards the eastern end of Melville Street.

-6. 3.2 Architecture, Vernacular Design and Integrity
+6. 3.2 Architecture, Vernacular Design, and Integrity

-The architecture styles that appear to be prevalent in the Study Area include: Cottages (including Worker's Cottages, Ontario Cottages, Gothic Revival Cottages), Edwardian Classicism (including the American Foursquare variation) and Queen Anne Revival.
+The architecture styles that are prevalent in the Study Area include Late Victorian (including Romanesque Revival, Italianate, and Queen Anne Revival), Cottages (including Worker's Cottages, Ontario Cottages, Gothic Revival Cottages) and Edwardian Classicism (including the American Foursquare variation).

-The Study Area includes 46 properties that have been identified as 'preserved/intact' which consists of approximately 11% of the overall Study Area.
-There are 231 properties that have been identified as 'modified' as they still retain some of their heritage integrity, however, alterations have been made that have removed or concealed heritage attributes; 'modified' properties consists of 54% of the total Study Area.
-Therefore, 65% of the total Study Area includes both 'preserved/intact' and 'modified' properties.
+The Study Area includes 47 properties that have been identified as 'preserved/intact' which consists of approximately 11% of the overall Study Area.
+There are 272 properties that have been identified as 'modified' as they still retain some of their heritage integrity, however, alterations have been made that have removed or concealed heritage attributes; 'modified' properties consists of 64.1% of the total Study Area.
+Therefore, 75.1% of the total Study Area includes both 'preserved/intact' and 'modified' properties.
 The majority of properties that retain their integrity, as discussed in sub-section 5.3.3 of this report, are located within the eastern half of the Study Area.